namtvit07/pushpop/README.md

 $ pushpop jobs:run --file example_job.rb
 ```

-Make sure to leave the process running in your terminal, or (send it to the background](http://stackoverflow.com/questions/625409/how-do-i-put-an-already-running-process-under-nohup), so that it keeps running.
+Make sure to leave the process running in your terminal, or [send it to the background](http://stackoverflow.com/questions/625409/how-do-i-put-an-already-running-process-under-nohup), so that it keeps running.

 ##### Next steps